Release Date: 12/12/2017

 Combat is actually where the Celestial Brush comes into play the most.
 You and the enemies are surrounded by a cursed circle and you can use your various brush techniques to defeat the enemy.
 There are many enemy types in the game and they are all based on ancient Japanese myths and legends and look fantastic as well.
 Each enemy is completely different and weak to different techniques.
 Enemies are introduced slowly throughout the entire game all the way to the end.

 Boss fights are also unique and fun in their own right.
 Outside of brush attacks, you can also attack physically and with items.
 Amaterasu can equip three different types of weapons: Mirrors, Glaives, and Beads.
-Mirrors are good for quick rapid medium range attacks, Glaives are for heavier and slower close range attacks, and Beads are for rapid long range attacks.
+Mirrors are good for quick rapid medium-range attacks, Glaives are for heavier and slower close-range attacks, and Beads are for rapid long-range attacks.
 You can also equip a sub-weapon for a secondary attack that is either close range or projectile.
 Combat never got old, but is rather easy.
-I actually got through the entire game without dying once and after you start getting a lot of money you can just by heavy damage items and use them over your techniques and weapons.
+I actually got through the entire game without dying once and after you start getting a lot of money you can just buy heavy damage items and use them over your techniques and weapons.
 It’s a little unbalanced, but still, fun and challenging nonetheless.